bit-phile/bit-phile.github.io/content/tech/docker/docker-image-layers.md

 Successfully tagged bitphile/test-image:latest
 ```

 A docker image is made up of several docker image layers.
-Each of the command in `Dockerfile` stacks up a new image layer on top of the previous one.
+Each of the commands in `Dockerfile` stacks up a new image layer on top of the previous one.

-> Note : Commands in `Dockerfile` are those instructions which do some changes in file system.
-Any change made in file system creates a new image layer.
+> Note: Commands in `Dockerfile` are those instructions which do some changes in the file system.
+Any change made in the file system creates a new image layer.
 So, commands are responsible for the creation of a new image layer.
 > For example, `COPY`, `RUN`, etc are commands.

-Following image shows the docker images layers having ID and their corresponding parent layer ID.
+The following image shows the docker image layers having ID and their corresponding parent layer ID.

 ![Docker-image-layers](/tech/docker/docker-image-layers.png)

-> Note: Each of the layers coming on top of existing one depends on their parent layer.
+> Note: Each of the layers coming on top of the existing one depends on their parent layer.
 Changing the sequence may altogether change the final image.
-Caching of image layers are also depend upon this (upcoming sections).
+Caching of image layers also depends upon this (upcoming sections).

 ### R/W image layers
-An image layer can be read only or read and write.
-All the intemediatery image layers are read only.
+An image layer can be read-only or read and write.
+All the intermediate image layers are read-only.
 One can't create a file in any of those layers.
-If anyone of you have worked on docker must be thinking, `bitPhile` is saying wrong as we can create files in running docker container.
+If anyone of you has worked on docker must be thinking, `bitPhile` is saying wrong as we can create files in running docker container.

 Your concern is right.
-We can create files in docker container.
-The reason behind this is `Container Layer` which is explained in next section.
+We can create files in the docker container.
+The reason behind this is `Container Layer` which is explained in the next section.

 ### Container Layer